 The saying is a testament to the importance and power of teams.
 When the many come together, there isn’t much they can’t accomplish.
-However, that’s assuming “the many” are acting in tandem, with a common purpose and goal.
+However, that’s assuming “the many” are acting in tandem with a common purpose and goal.
 Unfortunately, that’s not always the case.
-What can you do ensure the rowers in your boat are paddling in unison?
+What can you do to ensure the rowers in your boat are paddling in unison?

 Focus on Trust

 Trust is the foundation of good relationships, and when teams become dysfunctional, a lack of trust is surely at the root.
 Within teams, broken trust leads to fractures in communication, reduced innovation, and decreased productivity.
 When trust isn’t there, people tend to “play it safe” by refusing to take risks that could lead to system or process improvements.
 Worse, energy that could be directed toward problem-solving is spent participating in unproductive political games intended to protect the participant from criticism and other negative behaviors deemed unfair.

 On the other hand, where there’s trust, cooperation and open communication are the norm.
 Team members feel safe to disagree, promote their ideas, and engage in decision-making and problem-solving.

 If the trust has been compromised in your team, leading by example is the best way to begin recreating a culture of mutual respect.
 Megastar Manager behaviors that build trust include: